annalhq/algoscope/README.md

 3. 📊 [Tech Stack](#project-stats)

 ## <a name="introduction">⚡ Introduction</a>
-AlgoScope is the website for visualization of algorithms and data structures
+AlgoScope is the website for visualization of algorithms and data structures.
+- Featuring Introduction and Quizes on topics

 ## <a name="features">🚀 Algorithms </a>
 - [ ] Stack Algorithms - Aarsh